zostay/gormless/README.md

 That is the absolute definition of a SQL injection vulnerability.
 If the input is safe some of the time, but not all of the, that's SQL injection.
 They have created the illusion of safety.
 Period.
-There's not even an opinion, but clear fact, as far as I'm concerned.
+That's not even an opinion, but clear fact, as far as I'm concerned.

 To me, part of the purpose of using an ORM rather than raw SQL and a language